 - Difficulty focusing

 If you or someone you know has suffered the impact of whiplash because of a reckless or negligent driver, you may be entitled to seek financial compensation.
-At Hach & Rose, LLP, our team of experienced New York car accident attorneys will work around the clock to build your case and fight for justice on your behalf.
+At Hach & Rose, LLP, our experienced New York car accident attorneys will work around the clock to build your case and fight for justice.